Xvezda/pop-riri/README.md

 * do you make money from visitors? - no ads on site, server is on amazon, (minus)$0.4 are made per million visitors.<br>
 * how long would the site last? - one year, or more.<br>
 * Leaderboards? - I've been working on it, but I've failed to link mysql database with main page. someday it may show up.<br>
+*  For desktop users : Making your browser vertical would make riri look better.<br>

 any questions would be appreciated via twitter, discord, email, whatever else.<br>
 twitter : <https://twitter.com/mosinori2256>